Closure Update – August 1, 2014

 Each year from February 1 to July 31 some climbing crags are closed to protect nesting raptors.
-We will post the most current closure information for Eldorado Canyon, The Flatirons, and Boulder Canyon as it becomes available.
+We will post the most current closure information for Eldorado Canyon, the Flatirons, and Boulder Canyon as it becomes available.
+Raptor closures typically include:

 Summary of closed areas: